francois-durand/my_toy_package/README.rst

   your package on PyPI.
 * ``add_pyup_badge``: a pyup badge will appear in the readme of your package.
 * ``Click``: this allows you to easily call your program with unix-style command, e.g. ``python my_program.py --help`` You can answer yes, even if you do not use it for the moment.
+But personally, I answer no.
 * ``create_author_file``: I suggest to answer yes.

 Create the PyCharm Project